izaowl/CV/README.md

 # Izabela Sowula, Msc

-Junior Test Engineer with application support background and 20 years’ experience in the provision and delivery of technical support within the financial services industry, collaboration software house, a transaction-oriented Exhibitions and trade shows provider and a Further Education University, supported by a Masters in Computer Science.
+An adaptable graduate of the Makers Academy bootcamp course with application support background and over 20 years’ experience in IT teams in various companies.
+Joined Makers Academy last year to refresh my knowledge and prepare for a job as a Software Engineer where utilization of solving problem skills, critical thinking skills and build products I wish I could support in the past.
+Available immediately.

 Worked in Agile DevOps environment as the technical bridge between the software engineers, customer operations, product and business management and the production infrastructure, interacting with all areas of the business providing technical insight with a strong customer focus for multinational teams.
 In addition assisted my own team as a Certified Scrum Master.